oroinc/documentation/admin_guide/record_mgmt_config/workflow_management.rst

 | Closed         | Click **Reopen** to actualize the task again.                                                                                                                                                        | Open        |
 +----------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+-------------+

-For status descriptions, see :ref:`Task Statuses <doc-activities-tasks-statuses>`.

-For information on using workflows, see the :ref:`Following a Workflow <user-guide-workflow-management-basics>` guide.

 Task Flow Transitions for the Task
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^